 What does persecution look like in Saudi Arabia?

-Open Doors supports the body of Christ on the Arabian Peninsula through organizing prayer, distributing Scripture resources and training believers and pastors.
+Open Doors supports the body of Christ on the Arabian Peninsula by organising prayer, distributing Scripture resources, and training believers and pastors.

 - Please pray that secret believers who are isolated will find ways to connect with other believers online.

 - Pray for greater gender equality in Saudi Arabia and an end to the oppressive treatment of women.